peter-kuchel/cli-tools/README.md

 * pnginspect
   * inspects the chunks of a png file
 * portscan (*)
-  * port scanner that supports vanilla and SYN scans
+  * port scanner that supports the following scan types
+      * Connect
+      * SYN (a work in progress atm)
 * stegov1
   * hide text inside of a png by appending data after the IEND chunk